 Eyehategod (1988-present): a Metalcore band from New Orleans, Louisiana, USA.

-yehategod was founded in 1988 by ex-Crawlspace front-man Michael Williams along with guitarist Jimmy Bower with the pair bringing on Michael D. Williams (drums; quickly replaced by Joe LaCaze), Brian Patrton (guitar) and Steve Dale (bass).
-Cut from the same sonic cloth as Down and Crowbar, Eyehategod would become an important part of what many dubbed 'sludgecore'.
+ounded in 1988, Eyehategod was founded by ex-Crawlspace front-man Michael Williams along with guitarist Jimmy Bower with the pair bringing on Michael D. Williams (drums; quickly replaced by Joe LaCaze), Brian Patrton (guitar) and Steve Dale (bass).
+Cut from the same sonic cloth as Down and Crowbar, Eyehategod would become an important part of what many dubbed 'sludgecore.'
 Influenced by the style of Black Flag (the band that launched the career of one Henry Rollins), and Melvins, this group of hardcore metal merchants created a mish-mash of slow tempo riffing perforated by feedback.
 Their first studio recording was In The Name Of Suffering (1992), an album that caught their sound in its more pure state due to the low-fidelity recording methods used.
 Mark Schultz would replace Dale on bass (a position that would change with almost every album), before they released their second outing Take As Needed For Pain (1993) after which they took a break.

 During their hiatus, Bower played with Down and drummed for Crowbar, while Patton played with death metallers Silent Green, and Williams picked up a pen to write for Metal Maniacs magazine.